jh3nd3rs0n/argmatey/README.md

 ## Building

-To build and package ArgMatey as a jar file, run the following command:
+To build and package ArgMatey as a JAR file, run the following command:

 ```bash